jeffturcotte/boilerplate-bootstrap/README.md

 `$ gulp comb`

-In the root directory run
+In the /docroot directory run

 `$ php -S localhost:8000`